Overview

 ENG 209Creative Writing3

-After taking ENG 209, complete two of the following courses6
+After taking ENG 209, complete TWO of the following courses6

 Beginning Fiction Workshop